IBUNHABIBU/catalogue_of_recipes/README.md

 ### Project specifications

 This is the React capstone is based on a catalogue of recipes.
 I have built a catalogue, that is, a browsable list of items that you can filter and access to the details of one item.
+All data are meals recipes that come from TheMealDb API.

 ### Features